 9.00am – Traditional

 This is a more structured Common Worship service with songs and hymns played on a keyboard or a small trio of musicians.
 Occasionally, about six times a year, a choral group and organ lead the sung worship.
 Most weeks there is Holy Communion, but one service a month is Morning Worship.
 The service lasts one hour.
 Tea and coffee are served in the Centre afterwards.

 10.30am – Informal

 This service is particularly popular with families.
 It is quite informal and the gifts of the Holy Spirit are encouraged.
 Worship at this service is led by a contemporary band.
 The focus here is worship, Bible teaching and prayer ministry, although there is a simple Holy Communion once a month.
 The service lasts for about an hour and a half and there is provision for young people and children.
-Once a month (usually the third Sunday of the month) there is a shorter Engage Service, which has a ‘family’ feel.
+Once a month (usually the third Sunday of the month) the service is slightly shorter and a bit more interactive.
 On most Sundays, there is a prepared programme for all ages from 0-18.
 Tea and coffee are served in the hall afterwards.